The Jews and the Historical Background of their Residence in Esfahan

 The Zoroastrians of Esfahan

-Why Shah Abbas I changed the capital from Qazvin to Isfahan
+Why did Shah Abbas I change the capital from Qazvin to Isfahan?

 Isfahan is the most important and beautiful tourist destination for all travelers.
-This beautiful historic city with the most beautiful architectural monuments and hospitable people grabs the heart of the tourist.
+This beautiful historic city with the most beautiful architectural monuments and hospitable people grabs the hearts of tourists.
 So a trip to Iran without Isfahan would not be complete.
 The beauty of Isfahan is not limited to its historical monuments.
-The local culture - artworks - crafts - souvenirs and fine restaurants with traditional and international cuisine will have you to stay for many days
+The local culture - artworks - crafts - souvenirs and fine restaurants with traditional and international cuisine will have you stay for many days